TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/ConfigurationFiles.rst

 have been changed.

-Composer-based TYPO3 projects by default have the possibility to place certain files from outside the document root, and using the document root such as :file:`public/` as a subfolder.
+Composer-based TYPO3 projects by default have the possibility to place certain files from outside the document root, and using the document root such as :ref:`directory-public` as a subfolder.
 This way, Composer-based TYPO3 projects can restrict direct public access to such files via the webserver.

-TYPO3 in its Composer Mode already creates a folder named :file:`config/` on the project root level, where e.g. site configuration is stored.
+TYPO3 in its Composer mode already creates a folder named :ref:`directory-config` on the project root level, where e.g. the site configuration is stored.
 Within the :file:`config/` folder, the configuration files are placed starting with TYPO3
 v12: